 4. Additional resources

-If you require further assistance with locating a loved one at Evergreen, please contact the Evergreen Caretaker by email at [email protected] or by telephone: 804.234.3905 ext.
-105.
+If you require further assistance with locating a loved one at Evergreen, please contact Kelly, who is currently conducting research into gravesites at the cemetery.

 We welcome any information you might wish to share regarding Evergreen, those resting here, and how the cemetery has evolved over the years.